AM2iCo: Evaluating Word Meaning in Context across Low-Resource Languages with Adversarial Examples: Results and Discussion

 \section{Results and Discussion}

 \textbf{Metric-based vs Fine-tuning.} We report the results for the supervised learning setting (where all data splits belong to the same language pair) in Table~\ref{table:allres}.
 The metric-based approach achieves consistent scores across all languages, fluctuating within the range $[57.1, 67.1]$ for \textsc{mBERT} and $[55.5, 65.0]$ for \textsc{XLM-R}.
 This indicates that the pretrained encoder alone already contains some relevant linguistic knowledge, to a certain degree.
 In comparison, fine-tuning yields more unequal results, being more data-hungry.
-In particular, it performs worse than the metric-based approach on languages with small training data size (e.g.\ ID and EU in Table~\ref{table:allres}), whereas it surpasses the metric-based approach on languages with abundant examples (e.g.\ DE and RU).
-For an in-depth analysis of the effect of train data size on fine-tuning, cf.\ Appendix~\ref{app:datasize}.
+In particular, it performs worse than the metric-based approach on languages with small training data size (e.g., ID and EU in Table~\ref{table:allres}), whereas it surpasses the metric-based approach on languages with abundant examples (e.g., DE, RU).

 \textbf{\textsc{XLM-R} vs \textsc{mBERT}.} Table~\ref{table:allres} also reveals that \textsc{XLM-R} is more sensitive to train data size than \textsc{mBERT}, often falling behind in both the metric-based and fine-tuning setups, especially for resource-poorer languages.
 These findings are in line with what \citet{vulic2020multi} report for Multi-SimLex, which are grounded on lexical semantics similarly to \resource.
 However, they contradict the received wisdom from experiments in other multilingual sentence-level tasks \citep{ponti-etal-2020-xcopa, conneau-etal-2020-unsupervised}, where \textsc{XLM-R} outperforms \textsc{mBERT} in cross-lingual transfer.
-While the exact causes go beyond the scope of this paper, we speculate that the two encoders excel in separate aspects of semantics, the lexical level and the sentence level.
+While the exact causes go beyond the scope of this work, we speculate that the two encoders excel in separate aspects of semantics, the lexical and the sentence level.

+\textbf{Effect of Data Size on Fine-Tuning.} To further investigate the effect of train data size on fine-tuning, we perform an in-depth analysis on some selected languages (DE, RU and JA).
+Note that we use the larger dev and test sets for DE and RU for this experiment.
+We study how performance changes as we vary the number of training examples from 500 to the full set.
+The results in Figure~\ref{fig:de} indicate that, while fine-tuning starts lower than the metric-based baseline, it grows steadily and begins to take the lead from around 2,500 train examples.

 \textbf{Zero-shot Transfer.} The results are presented in Table~\ref{table:language transfer average}.
 We select the training data of each of the five languages with most data (DE, RU, JA, ZH, AR) in turn for source-language fine-tuning.
 Subsequently, we report the average prediction performance across all remaining 9 target languages.